 compete at the local, regional, state, and national levels.

 2018 US National Team for 300M competing in the ISSF World Shooting Championships, Changwon,

 2016 Civilian Marksmanship Program (CMP), National Trophy Individual Match – High Woman

 Shooting Sports Program Director

-Dan Duitsman has served 17 years in the Marine Corps.
-During this time, he served with Marine Corps Security Force company, 3rd Battalion 5th Marines, 1st intelligence Battalion, 2nd Battalion 4th, and Weapons Training Battalion.
-He has several deployments to include Ar Ramadi Iraq in 2004.
+Dan Duitsman has served 3 years in the Army National Guard and 17 years in the Marine Corps before he was medically seperated.
+During this time, he served with Marine Corps Security Force company, 3rd Battalion 5th Marines, 1st intelligence Battalion, 2nd Battalion 4th Marines, and Weapons Training Battalion.
 His billets include serving as a designated marksman, infatry squad leader, infantry unit leader, marksmanship coach, small arms marksmanship instructor, marksmanship program manager, and Marine Corps shooting teams Instructor/Competitor.

 While serving with the shooting team, he has attended and competed in numerous local, state, regional, and National Rifle Championship matches.
 Dan now uses his experience to instruct and coach veterans on competitive shooting as a means of therapy for our warriors with Camp Valor Outdoors.
-During his time with the shooting team;
+His shooting accolades include:

 - Distinguished Rifleman 2001

-- Eight National High Power Rifle Individual Championships
+- Ten National High Power Rifle Individual Championships

-- Seven National High power Rifle Team Championships
+- Eight National High power Rifle Team Championships

-- Two National Records (One individual and one team)
+- Four National Records (Three individual and one team)

-- Six State High Power Rifle Individual Championships
+- Seven State High Power Rifle Individual Championships

 - Two Regional High Power Rifle Championship